grannycart/by-sound-alone_source/beta-manuscript/7_Chapter.md

 "A walk among those lost souls might be a fucking opportunity for a pair of boats that don't want to be found," said Percy.
 "Hemi, see if you can work out a way with Shakes that we might traverse this graveyard without physically encountering one of these ghosts."

 Hemi and Shakes chatted for a few minutes over the ship-to-ship.
-They decided that if they kept the speed of the boats low, they should be able to navigate through the sea of derelicts safely.
+They decided that if they kept the speed low, they should be able to navigate through the sea of derelicts safely.

 The _Prospect_ surfaced and they pushed forward at three knots.
 The _Gnat_ took up a position 100 meters or so behind.
 Shakes kept the _Gnat's_ diesel off as he followed in the _Prospect's_ wake so he could keep in constant contact with the _Prospect_ over the ship-to-ship.

 [//]: # (Does the ship-to-ship work with the diesels running?
 Lets say yes, but a much more limited distance.)

 At first, Cassandra was able to steer them around the big pieces of flotsam using the sonar.
 Since the ocean was very quiet, she could hear the sound of the _Prospect's_ diesel engines bouncing off the bigger floating pieces.
 But soon they entered an area so densely packed with wrecked hulks that they needed to use the active sonar to chart their way precisely through it.
 They started pinging at regular intervals a few minutes apart, and Cassandra would report obstructions ahead --- both above and below the surface.
 Hemi noted her reports on a clipboard and worked out a safe route forward.

+[//]: # (--- REVIEWED TO HERE ---)

 [//]: # (The distinction between flotsam and jetsam applies here: flotsam is debris not deliberately throw overboard, like from a sinking ship, while jetsam is stuff thrown overboard on purpose.)